 Dão: Portugal’s Elegant Mountain Wine Region

-Tucked into a granite-rich plateau surrounded by protective mountain ranges, the Dão region creates wines that connoisseurs often compare to Burgundy for their elegance and complexity.
-High altitudes and granite soils produce some of Portugal’s most structured, age-worthy wines, particularly from the country’s flagship Touriga Nacional grape.
-This is a region that rewards serious wine enthusiasts seeking finesse over power.
+Situated on a granite-rich plateau surrounded by protective mountain ranges, the Dão region creates wines that connoisseurs often compare to Burgundy for their elegance and complexity.
+High altitudes and granite soils produce some of Portugal’s most structured, age-worthy wines.
+The area is particularly famous for utilizing the country’s flagship Touriga Nacional grape.

+This is a region that strictly rewards serious wine enthusiasts seeking finesse over pure power.
 The Dão’s mountainous terrain and cool climate yield reds with remarkable balance and whites with crisp minerality.
 Unlike the bold styles from warmer regions, Dão wines emphasize terroir and subtle complexity that develops beautifully with age.

 Top Attractions and Activities: